product icon

 Firewall Configuration

 Make sure the host software is not being blocked by a firewall on the host computer.
 You will need to allow the host software to make connections in the firewall rules.
-For details, see Pro and Firewalls.
+For details, see LogMeIn Pro and Firewalls.

 Proxy Settings